-It is not unusual to consider the question on how to increase profits in manufacturing to be a problem for higher management.
-Leading you to accept that the ultimate objective of a Manufacturing Intelligence for Electronics Manufacturing (MI) solution such as WATS, or Statistical Process Control (SPC) solution is to improve product quality.
-Or to improve internal efficiency on some areas.
+It is not unusual to consider the question of how to increase profits in manufacturing to be a problem for higher management.
+Leading you to accept that the ultimate objective of a Test Data Management for Electronics Manufacturing (MI) solution such as WATS, or Statistical Process Control (SPC) solution is to improve product quality.
+Or to improve internal efficiency in some areas.

 Although this is not an entirely wrong assumption, it is not fully accurate.

-At the end of the day, your company, and you, are likely in the business of building a long-term stream of profit.
-Both to pay back your lenders, owners, and to invest into future growth opportunities.
+At the end of the day, your company and you are likely in the business of building a long-term stream of profit.
+Both to pay back your lenders, owners and to invest in future growth opportunities.